Mitch Grunes's DrawBlade program

 So let me clarify my usage of "rocker", "rocker radius", "sweet spot", and the front and back toepick teeth:

 The bottom part of most blades, but not including the toe picks for figure skates, has a long-wise curved shape, or sequence of several segments of curved shape, that I any many other people call the "rocker profile."
-But some people refer to that entire section as the "rocker". ("segment" is my terminology for this idea, not used by anyone else I know, so no one else should complain - I hope.) :)
+But some people refer to that entire section as the "rocker".
+And some people use rocker to refer to the entire curved portion; some to what I call the main rocker segment, others to what I call the spin rocker segment(s). ("Segment" is my terminology for this idea, not used by anyone else I know, so no one else should complain - I hope.) :)

 Nordic skates are designed for cross-country skating or for skating on large ponds, lakes, canals and streams.
 They typicall have no curvature on the bottom of the blade, which is the fastest design for skating in a straight line.
 This program is not currently designed to draw those blades.
 There is no "rocker" or sweet spot of any type.